tfoote/design/_includes/contribute/aomm.md

 ####3. **Add your Material**

 Once you have the header set up, go ahead and fill in the template with your material!
-For any questions regarding syntax, refer to the "Markdown Syntax" section on this page.
+For any questions regarding syntax, refer to the "Markdown Syntax" section.